-The following list includes organizations that are current or former grant recipients, as well as links to the Marin County breast cancer website and the National Cancer Institute.
+The following organizations are current and former grant recipients and are presented as information resources, as well as the link to the National Cancer Institute.

 Breast Cancer Online Resources

 Bay Area Cancer Connections is a nonprofit organization that supports people touched by breast or ovarian cancer by providing comprehensive, personalized services in an atmosphere of warmth and compassion.

 Bay Area Young Survivors (BAYS) is a support and action group for young women in the SF Bay Area who are living with breast cancer.
 Through monthly support group meetings, an online network, and community-building events, BAYS members share information, experiences, and resources.

 Breast Cancer Emergency Fund (BCEF) is dedicated to providing emergency financial assistance to low-income women and men battling breast cancer.

 Ceres supports primarily low-income people struggling with a serious illness with free, delivered and nutrient-rich prepared meals, nutrition education, and a community of caring.